RuntimeErrorGr/REST-API-Client/README.md

 ## Client Application Implementation

 This project is a C++ implementation of a web client that interacts with a RESTful API using HTTP methods such as `GET`, `POST`, and `DELETE`.
-It simulates a command-line client capable of registering users, logging in, managing sessions with cookies and JWT tokens, and performing CRUD operations on a book database provided by the server.
+It simulates a command-line client capable of registering users, logging in, managing sessions with cookies and JWT tokens and performing CRUD operations on a book database provided by the server.

 The client features:
 - Persistent interactive CLI for user input and command parsing